 Helpjuice is a knowledge base that makes customer support fast, easy and scalable.
 With Helpjuice, your team can collaborate better with the help of their powerful search engine.

-Plus, you can easily boost customer engagement with helpdesk software for creating a knowledge base, managing conversations, and helping customers with answers to frequently asked questions that you define.
+Plus, you can easily boost customer engagement with helpdesk software for creating a knowledge base, managing conversations, and helping customers answer frequently asked questions you define.

 Helpjuice comes with a public knowledge base, where customers can find information about the product they’re using.
 It’s great as a SaaS help desk software used to deal with the most common business inquiries.

 Also, employees and agents have access to their customer self-service portal, where they can track all their interactions and connect better with customers.

 - Use the Helpjuice Analytics to figure out which knowledge base articles require improvement so that you can create a knowledge base that engages your customers.